We recommend you read the useful information below to prepare for your wonderful Greek island holiday !

 Importantly if at any point in your holiday you feel unhappy or concerned about anything let us know immediately we will do our utmost best to resolve any issue that may arise.

 Also we have new apps for your mobile phones.
-Syros Island guide, our webcam and weather app !
+Syros Island guide and weather app !